 The JMU Compliance Committee is responsible for tracking and monitoring the university's compliance with applicable laws and regulations, accreditation standards and contractual obligations.
-The chief audit executive (CAE - Director of AMS) serves as the chair of the JMU Compliance Committee and reports on compliance-related matters to the president and the audit committee.
+The chief audit executive (CAE - Director of AMS) and Compliance Coordinator serve as the chairs of the JMU Compliance Committee and report on compliance-related matters to the president and the ARC Committee.